-Dwikusuma et al. fabricated GaN using a vertical HVPE reactor at a high temperature of 985-1100 °C [63].
-The sapphire substrate is nitridated at 1100 °C before the deposition of GaN.
-The AlN layer comes from the nitrogen incorporation during the nitridation process [64], as proved in Figure 7.
-Comparing the suitability of the lattice crystal in growing GaN on sapphire (~16%), AlN is used for the deposition because of its lower lattice mismatch (~3%).
-The smaller energy barrier for the growth of GaN is used due to the presence of the smaller lattice mismatch.
+Dwikusuma et al. fabricated GaN using a vertical HVPE reactor at a high temperature of 985-1100°C [63].
+The sapphire substrate was nitridated at 1100°C before the deposition of GaN.
+The AlN layer comes from the nitrogen incorporation during the nitridation process [64], as proven in Figure 7.
+Comparing the suitability of the lattice crystal in growing GaN on sapphire (\sim 16%), AlN was used for the deposition because of its lower lattice mismatch (\sim 3%).
+The smaller energy barrier for the growth of GaN was used due to the presence of the smaller lattice mismatch.